Authoritarianism

 By Contested Histories Initiative

 During the 2011 Egyptian Revolution, the Headquarters of then-President Hosni Mubarak’s National Democratic Party were set on fire.
 While initially, the building was not intended as a monument, it acquired intense symbolic significance in the aftermath of the revolution.
-Consequently, the fate of the building in the post-revolutionary era became… Read More
+Consequently, the fate of the building in the post-revolutionary era… Read More

 #119